ai translated

 However, the report issues a clear warning: digitalization remains the area with the greatest growth potential, but also the one lagging the most significantly.

 The average digital maturity index is, in fact, only 48%.
-The La Repubblica article highlights, based on our data, that technological transformation is still in an intermediate phase.
+The article in La Repubblica highlights, based on our data, that technological transformation is still in an intermediate phase.

-Our study has put the adoption of Artificial Intelligence (AI) under the microscope.
-The data show that 55% of companies have not yet launched AI projects, and only 31% have established its use.
+Our study took a closer look at the adoption of Artificial Intelligence (AI).
+The data show that 55% of companies have not yet launched AI projects, and only 3% have established its use.

 Contrary to what one might think, the main barriers are not economic but organizational.
 Limiting factors include: